LukasWoodtli/WebPage/pelican/content/system_construction.md

 - Caller
     - Clean up parameters from stack: `add sp,sp, #n`

+### Exceptions

+- Interrupt: asynchronous event triggered by a device signal
+- Trap / Syscall: intentional exception
+- Fault: error condition that a handler might be able to correct
+- Abort: error condition that cannot be corrected

 ### Misc

 - FIRQ is about having more stacked registers